haikelfazzani/chrome-extensions/last-top-sites-visit/Readme.md

-### Chrome extension
+### TopSitesVisit
-- show top sites visit
+- List of the last top sites visited.
-- turn site into dark mode